cgbartnik/cgbartnik.github.io/_pages/home.md

 #author_profile: true
 ---

 Welcome!
-I’m Clemens Bartnik, a researcher in [your field].
+I’m Clemens Bartnik, a researcher in computational cognitive neuroscience at University of Amsterdam.

 Check out my [Work](/work/) to see my academic projects and publications.